Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

-Table~\ref{tab:sim_auc_err} shows results under these different scenarios, reporting area under the receiver operating characteristic (ROC) Curve (AUC) with respect to $Y^c$, which is known in the context of simulations.
-Across all scenarios, label amalgamation yields the best performance, improving significantly when compared to all other alternatives.
-The benefits of the proposed methodology are especially evident when comparing it with $\hat{f}_h$; even in settings where a model trained on expert assessments alone would yield worse than random performance, the proposed methodology is able to extract valuable information contained in experts' decisions to obtain substantial performance improvements with respect to all alternatives.
+Table~\ref{tab:sim_auc_err} shows results under these different scenarios, reporting Area Under the ROC Curve (AUC) with respect to $Y^c$, which is known in the simulations.
+Across all scenarios, label amalgamation yields the best performance---a significant improvement compared to all other alternatives.
+The benefits of the proposed methodology are especially evident in comparison to ${f}_D$; even in settings where a model trained on expert assessments alone would yield worse than random performance, the proposed methodology is able to extract valuable information contained in experts' decisions to obtain substantial performance improvements with respect to all alternatives.
+As expected, the benefits of leveraging estimated consistency are especially salient for those patients whose risk is poorly proxied by hospitalization.
+Consider the first scenario, \textit{Correct homogenous beliefs and randomness}; Among 70,198 patient visits in the data, if the prioritization threshold was set to 70\% (as observed in the real data), ${f}_A$ would correctly prioritize an average of 8,446.4 patients whose risk is not captured by $Y$.

-Among the two proposed approaches, only label amalgamation consistently outperforms $\hat{f}_Y$, indicating that it may be more productive to incorporate inferred consistency at training time.
-It is worth noting, however, that both approaches perform at least as good as $\hat{f}_Y$ across all settings.